tfslabs/vlmcsd/.wiki/README.md

 Since this project is a part of [Windows Server Management Tool](https://github.com/TheFlightSims/windowsserver-mgmttools), you may need to clone the whole repository, before using Visual Studio.

-For more information, please review in [CONTRIBUTING.md](https://github.com/TheFlightSims/windowsserver-mgmttools/blob/master/CONTRIBUTING.md)

 ### Build & Manage Database

-* License Manager database exports to VLMCSD
+* [License Manager](https://github.com/tfslabs/license-manager) database exports to VLMCSD

-For the License Manager database exports to VLMCSD, please review in the License Manager manual.
+For the [License Manager](https://github.com/tfslabs/license-manager) database exports to VLMCSD, please review in the License Manager manual.

 * VLMCSD database

-VLMCSD Database (or known as [vlmcsd.kmd](https://github.com/TheFlightSims/windowsserver-mgmttools/blob/master/vlmcsd-beta/database-config/vlmcsdb/vlmcsd.kmd)) is the binary, external vlmcsd database.
-You can configure it in [vlmcsd.ini](https://github.com/TheFlightSims/windowsserver-mgmttools/blob/master/vlmcsd-beta/database-config/vlmcsdb/vlmcsd.ini), or you can use CLI.
+VLMCSD Database is the binary, external to the internal VLMCSD database.
+You can configure it in `vlmcsd.ini`, or you can use CLI.

 * Internal VLMCSD database